 Kathleen adds that while trucking is open to all genders, it is still generally male-dominated, and some of the guys on the road don’t allow her to forget it.

 “It’s very heady,” she says.
 “You’re in a huge piece of equipment; it’s powerful; there’s a lot of speed.”

 But Kathleen has learned not to let a little testosterone-driven competition bother her.

 “Be me, be safe, and don’t fight that battle when someone is either having a bad day, or just broke up an important relationship in their family, or has had an ear chewing by their boss,” she says.
 “There’re a lot of us out there.
 I’ve met female truck drivers in all situations who love what they’re doing and the challenge.”

 What is Kathleen’s idea of her “best day” in the truck?
 She says a best day is when her work is challenging and interesting, yet everything runs smoothly.

-“Because knowing that I’m doing a good job, even when nobody knows, is what really
+“Because knowing that I’m doing a good job, even when nobody knows, is what really matters,” she says.

 After seeking an even playing field with her colleagues, Kathleen says she is now driven by her ability to bring home an income that was never in reach before.
 In addition to her increased income, she’s earned respect in a world where many people do not expect to see women drivers.